 55 SW Ash Street, Portland, OR 97204

-AJ JACKSON, FIRE MARSHAL
+KARI SCHIMEL, FIRE MARSHAL

 The goal of the Prevention Division is to save lives, property, and the environment by preventing fires before they start, and to identify the cause and origin of fires.
 Under the direction of the Fire Marshal, the Prevention Division works to reduce the frequency and severity of fires and other life-safety incidents through a multi-disciplinary approach that includes education, engineering, and enforcement.
 As an "exempt" jurisdiction, PF&R’s Prevention Division is responsible for most work typically performed by the Oregon State Fire Marshal.
 Sections within Prevention include: